 Benefit of becoming ‘Augsburg University’

-One of the key benefits of becoming Augsburg University is that our name will reflect what we already are and have been for some time—a diverse institution of higher education with robust programs for scholarly research, global study, and postgraduate programs.
-The word “university” will better position Augsburg for international student recruitment (where the word “college” often is associated with high-school-level education).
-Changing our name also provides the opportunity to underscore Augsburg’s commitment to inclusion and equity and to retaining our student-centered focus.
+One of the key benefits of becoming Augsburg University is that our name now reflects what we already are and have been for some time—a diverse institution of higher education with robust programs for scholarly research, global study, and postgraduate programs.
+The word “university” better positions Augsburg for international student recruitment (where the word “college” often is associated with high-school-level education).
+Changing our name has provided the opportunity to underscore Augsburg’s commitment to inclusion and equity and to retaining our student-centered focus.

 Throughout the years since the founding of our institution in 1869, we have been known by at least four different names.
 Our name has shifted as we have grown, but our commitment to an accessible, quality education has never wavered.
 Likewise, our deep commitment to the Lutheran principles of hospitality, service to the neighbor, and social justice are as deeply practiced today as ever.
 Previous names include:

 - In 1872, our institution was known as The Norwegian Danish Evangelical Lutheran Augsburg Seminary.

 - Then, in 1942, we became Augsburg College and Theological Seminary.

 - In 1963, we became Augsburg College.

 - On September 1, 2017, we became Augsburg University.

 Beginning in January 2016, Augsburg held discussions with the Board of Regents, faculty, student government, staff, and the Alumni Board regarding the potential name change.
 The input from these discussions was reviewed by the Board of Regents during its March 2016 retreat.